 Red Hat provides customers with a Universal Base Image (UBI) which has been specifically engineered and tested to be the foundation for building application images.
-In addition, Red Hat provides tooling to allow customers to extend these base images as well as create custom base or application images.
+In addition, Red Hat provides tooling to allow customers to extend these base images as well as create a custom base or application images.
 Red Hat recommends using the Red Hat Universal Base Image for all future needs, but continues to offer and support Red Hat Enterprise Linux 7 base images to meet ABI/API exceptions until the end of the RHEL 7 lifecycle.
 UBI 7 and RHEL 7 deliver identical technical functionality and package content.
 This section applies to both UBI and the Red Hat Enterprise Linux 7 base images.

 Red Hat fully supports the use of UBI images, or Container Images based on UBI, when running a supported Container Platform along with a valid support subscription.
 The level of support provided is subject to documented usage guidance and in accordance with the Red Hat Enterprise Linux product life cycle 2 3.
-The container support policy applies to all varieties of Red Hat Universal Base Image, regardless of the variant: standard, minimal or multi-service.
+The container support policy applies to all varieties of Red Hat Universal Base Image, regardless of the variant: standard, micro, minimal or multi-service.
 For Container Images based on UBI, Red Hat support is limited to the Red Hat components included in the combined Container Image.